Joiner / mover / leaver

 Joiner.

-HR signals a new hire — from your HRIS (BambooHR at launch; builder workflow for others).
+HR signals a new hire — from your HRIS (BambooHR and Workday supported natively at launch; builder workflow for other HRIS providers).
 Owlie creates the identity, evaluates the joiner policy (role-based bundles, location-based exceptions), provisions the standard resources, opens tickets for anything that requires manual fulfillment, and notifies the manager.
-The new hire sees their access ready when they first log in.
+Provisioning can be scheduled to a future start date, so access is typically ready well before the first day.

 Mover.

 Role changes, team transfers, or attribute updates trigger delta evaluation.
 Owlie computes what should change: add new entitlements, remove no-longer-needed ones, transition entitlement assignments without fully revoking access.
-Move-specific approval policies apply where they exist.
+Existing resource approval policies still apply to any additional access a move requires.

 Leaver.

 Termination or voluntary exit triggers revocation across every connected system.
+Where you want a staged exit, a single revoke can unfold on the timeline you declare — disable now, archive later, delete on schedule — from one authored profile.
 Sync confirms each revocation actually happened.
 Evidence is captured at every step.
 Manual fulfillment — for the systems you can't automate — generates tickets with the specific instructions needed.

 Why JML is a mess in most tools.